Megwana/backend-hf/README.md

 - **Expected Results:** After step 3, I should be directed to the edit page, and my current profile and bio content should be visible.
 - **Actual Results:** Confirm that clicking "Edit Profile" takes me to the edit page with my current profile and bio content displayed.
 Works as expected.

-**4. Clicking the Change Image Button Opens My OS Folders for Photo Upload**
+`Clicking the Change Image Button Opens My OS Folders for Photo Upload`
 - **Description:** Test that clicking the "Change Image" button allows me to upload a photo from my device.
 - **Steps:**
    1. Log in to my account.